Lessons I'm Taking Into 2019

 6| Have Stupid Courage

 Be brave and courageous enough to tell people you love them.
 Don't let your pride or insecurity get the best of you.
 Be brave enough, however, to allow the wrong people to exit the door of your personal life.
 You can love people and care for them...from a distance!
 You can continue to show people unconditional love from afar.
-Sometimes that's the best way to care for that person.
+Sometimes that's the best way to care for that person and yourself.

 7| Trust Who You Are in Christ and What the Lord Is Creating in You